Martín Vizcarra: Ambassador to Canada (2017–2018)

 After resigning from the previous ministry, he was appointed to be the Peruvian Ambassador to Canada, avoiding public attention.
 He only returned to Peru during the first impeachment proceedings against President Kuczynski, returning to Canada shortly thereafter.

 Presidency (2018–2020)

-Following the resignation of President Kuczynski, Vizcarra returned to Peru to assume the presidency on 23 March 2018.
+Following the resignation of President Kuczynski, Vizcarra returned to Peru to assume the presidency on 23 March 2018, a day after his 55th birthday.
 Upon being sworn in, Vizcarra stated in regards to corruption, "we've had enough", promising to lead against such practices in the Andean nation.

 Peruvian author and Nobel laureate in Literature Mario Vargas Llosa stated that Vizcarra's "credentials are pretty good" and that although other Peruvian politicians have faced political controversy, Vizcarra "has acted within the law".
 Vargas Llosa also noted that if Vizcarra's popularity were to increase enough, "then immediately in Congress, the Fujimoristas will forget their internal struggles and will probably make life difficult for him".